-- Not including someone It is not considered bullying if someone does not want to play with another child or not inviting someone to a party.
-However, repeated and deliberate exclusion can be considered bullying (see Social Bullying above). - Accidental physical harm A child might unintentionally bump into, hit or trip another child.
-It is not bullying if it is not deliberate or if it rarely happens. - Disliking someone Some children do not get along.
-Verbally or non-verbally communicating this or starting rumours is unacceptable, but a clash of personality is not bullying unless the behaviours of the children involved fit the criteria above. - Wanting to be in control Some children like to take on the role of leader.
-Whilst having someone else direct your play can be frustrating, it is not bullying unless the actions of the person meets the criteria above. - Joking about, or with someone -Is not considered bullying unless the child has been previously made aware that their comments are perceived as inappropriate, hurtful or offensive by others. - Arguments We all argue from time to time, and arguments will inevitably happen at school.
+- Excluding someone if someone does not want to play with another child or doesn't invite someone to a party.
+However, repeated and deliberate exclusion can be considered bullying (see Social Bullying above). - Accidental physical harm a child might unintentionally bump into, hit or trip another child.
+It is not bullying if it is not deliberate or if it rarely happens. - Intentional physical or emotional harm- children sometimes hurt one another intentionally (and this is not acceptable), but if this is not repetitive, it is not bullying. - Disliking someone some children do not get along.
+Verbally or non-verbally communicating this, or starting rumours is unacceptable, but a clash of personality is not bullying, unless the behaviours of the children involved fit the criteria above. - Wanting to be in control some children like to take on the role of leader.
+Whilst having someone else direct your play can be frustrating, it is not bullying unless the actions of the person meets the criteria above. - Joking about, or with someone -is not considered bullying unless the child has been previously made aware that their comments are perceived as inappropriate, hurtful or offensive by others. - Arguments we all argue from time to time, and arguments will inevitably happen at school.
 We cannot all agree with each other all of the time.